About

 In 2021 CAT relaunched the Studio Residencies with a new model, integrating studio practice with other CAT programs.

-- A dedicated studio space to support a Tasmanian-based artist realise a new exhibition in CAT’s exhibition program.
-Determined by the CAT Program Committee, this space will be available for two years to enable in-depth development
+We offer two spaces available by application on an annual basis; a one-year space to the successful Curatorial Mentorship applicant; and a dedicated studio space to support a Tasmanian-based artist realise a new exhibition in CAT’s exhibition program.
+Determined by the CAT Program Committee, this space is available for two years to enable in-depth development.

 CAT Studio Residents also receive access to the CAT project space for presentation of new work or work in progress; profile and development opportunities through CAT’s public and digital programs; engaged feedback with visiting professionals.